56kcloud/Training/Docker/kickstart/chapters/devops.md

    You can browse to `https://hub.docker.com/r/<your docker id>/` and see your newly-pushed Docker images.
 These are public repositories, so anyone can pull the images - you don't even need a Docker ID to pull public images.

-## <a name="Task_2"></a>Task 2: Setup an Automated Build
+## Task 2: Setup an Automated Build

 ### Prepare to push our newly created project to GitHub

-It's time to automated our build pipeline.
+It's time to automate our build pipeline.
 First, we need to create a GitHub Repo.

 1. Login to your [www.GitHub.com](https://www.github.com) account and click create new repository